DataDog/integrations-core/.github/actions/trello_release/README.md

 * "DD_API_KEY" - To emit events to the Datadog account
 * "TRELLO_TOKEN" - The trello token required to create the card
 * "TRELLO_KEY" - Trello Users's API key, also required to create the card

+Note: There is an issue where this action will not run under a certain condition.
+If the Pull Request is merged and the branch is deleted prior to the action completing, the action will be stuck in a `waiting to run` loop indefinitely.